Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 Now we need to upgrade our shell session to a Meterpreter session.
 We can do this by using the post exploiting module called Shell_to_meterpreter.

-search "shell_to_meterpreter" to find the module.
+Search "shell_to_meterpreter" to find the module.

     search shell_to_meterpreter

-select it with the command "use 0"
+Select it with the command "use 0"

     use 0

-it should look like the image below.
+It should look like the image below.

 ![alt text](<ScreenShots/MSFConsole shell2Metrpreter3.png>)